 11. Sunbathe on black sand

-You haven’t experienced the Canaries like a local until you’ve sunbathed on a black sand beach, and quiet Playa Quemada, populated mainly by those in the know, is the ideal place to start.
+You haven’t experienced the Canaries like a local until you’ve sunbathed on a black sand beach.
+Quiet Playa Quemada, populated mainly by those in the know, is the ideal place to start.
 In the south-west close to Puerto Calero, this so-called ‘burnt beach’ attaches onto a former fishing village and retains a pleasant, sheltered feel if you want to escape those brisk Canarian winds.

 12. Visit Castillo de San Jose, Arrecife

 Take a stroll along the ‘Venice of the Atlantic’ at El Charco de San Gines, an old section of the Arrecife marina.
 A lagoon framed by fishing cottages, restaurants and bars, it’s a great place to stop for a cold beer, some tapas and a spot of people-watching as the sun sinks.
-La Miñoca has surprisingly good-value plates with the friendly service an extra plus.
+La Miñoca has surprisingly good-value plates, the friendly service being an extra bonus.

 Did you know that the Canary Islands are prime wine-making territory?
-The volcanic ground here is strangely ripe for growing certain varieties of red, white and rosé grape, as demonstrated at the Museo del Vino, within the 1775 Bodegas El Grifo winery, the oldest on the island.
+The volcanic ground here is ripe for growing certain varieties of red, white and rosé grapes, as demonstrated at the Museo del Vino – within the 1775 Bodegas El Grifo winery, the oldest on the island.
 Take an inside peek at the growing, crushing and bottling process, guided by local experts.
 Tastings are included in the ticket price and if you like what you try, you can even order bottles to be delivered to your home.

 How to get to Lanzarote